Pan-Banging Chocolate Chip Cookies

 Ingredients

-- 6 oz.
-(170 g) bittersweet chocolate, chopped into bite-size pieces averaging 1/2" with some smaller and some larger
+• 6 oz. bittersweet chocolate, chopped into bite-size pieces averaging 1/2" with some smaller and some larger.
+(170 g)

 Instructions

-- Adjust an oven rack to the middle position.
-Preheat the oven to 350° F. Line three baking pans (I find that commercial-grade 12" x 17" rimmed pans give me the best results with this recipe) with aluminum foil, dull side up.
-This helps create the crinkles in the cookies and lends an extra-crisp, golden brown bottom.
+• Adjust an oven rack to the middle position.
+Preheat the oven to 350° F. Line three baking pans (I find that

-- Place the chilled baking pan in the oven and bake 10 minutes, until the cookies are puffed slightly in the center.
+• Place the chilled baking pan in the oven and bake 10 minutes, until the cookies are puffed slightly in the center.
 Lift the side of the baking sheet up about 4" from the oven rack and let it drop down against the rack, so the edges of the cookies set and the inside falls back down.
-To quote Sarah, "this will feel wrong, but trust me".
 After the cookies puff up again in 2 minutes, repeat lifting and dropping the pan.
 Repeat a few more times to create ridges around the edge of the cookie.
 Bake 16 to 18 minutes total, until the cookies have spread out and the edges are golden brown but the centers are much lighter and not fully cooked.

 Nutrition Information: